codingforentrepreneurs/blog/contents/haperdb-expressjs-ubunutu-linode.md

   console.log(`⚡️[server]: Server is running at http://localhost:${PORT}`);
 });
 ```
+Later in this guide, we'll replace the entire `app/index.js`.
+Right now we just want to ensure it's running.

-Now let's update our `package.json` to include the following script:
+Add a shortcut command to your `package.json` to include the following script:

 ```json
 "scripts": {